saracemal/react-questions/README.md

 5. What is the virtual DOM?
 For starters: DOM stands for Document Object Model, made up of HTML text, whose elements become nodes in the DOM.

+6. What is a React component?
+A small, reusable chunk of code that is responsible for obe job (usually rendering HTML).